tensorflow/java/CONTRIBUTING.md

 are being wrapped by a higher-level API and therefore are left unclassified, while in Java they are exposed and can be used directly by the users.

-For classifying an op, a `api_def` proto must be added to the `tensorflow-core-api` [folder](https://github.com/tensorflow/java/tree/master/tensorflow-core/tensorflow-core-api/src/bazel/api_def) for this purpose, redefining optionally its endpoints or its visibility.
+For classifying an op, an `api_def` proto must be added to the [`tensorflow-core-api/src/bazel/api_def`](https://github.com/tensorflow/java/tree/master/tensorflow-core/tensorflow-core-api/src/bazel/api_def) folder for this purpose, redefining optionally its endpoints or its visibility.

 Writing these protos and trying the guess the right location for each new operation can become a tedious job so an utility program called `java_api_import` has been created to help you with this task.
 This utility is available under the `bazel-bin` folder of `tensorflow-core-api` after the